nus-cs2113-AY2324S2/ip/docs/README.md

 Expected outcome:

-FredBot will echo the Todo that is being marked.
+FredBot will echo the task that is being marked.

 ```
 Ok and do you want a medal for that?
 I've marked this as done: